okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/hook-keys/index.md

 | --------- | -------------------------------------- | ------------ | ---------- | -------- |
 | `id`      | The ID of the key to delete   | Path         | String     | TRUE     |

 Deletes the key that matches the provided `id`.
-After it is deleted, the key is unrecoverable.
-As a safety precaution, only keys that are not being used are eligible for deletion.
+After it's deleted, the key is unrecoverable.
+As a safety precaution, only keys that aren't being used are eligible for deletion.

 ##### Response parameters